 Why did you choose to apply for a role at Agility in Mind?

-I had referenced Agility in Mind FAQ’s …
+I had referenced Agility in Mind FAQ’s and case studies for some years and always found them …

 Recruitment – we got this